Carbon-Aware Governance Gates: An Architecture for Sustainable GenAI Development: Architectural Design Patterns

 \subsection{Stop-and-Justify Regeneration Loop}

-This pattern caps regeneration loops and requires human justification to continue beyond a set limit. \begin{itemize} \item \textbf{Context:} Applied in iterative generative AI workflows that require repeated regeneration. \item \textbf{Problem:} Excessive regeneration cycles can significantly increase computational and carbon costs without proportional assurance gains. \item \textbf{Solution:} The proposed gate stops the regeneration process after a fixed number of iterations and requests human justification to continue, ensuring that the process does not run excessively and that sustainability goals are met. \end{itemize}
+This pattern caps regeneration loops and requires human justification to continue beyond a set limit.
+Approval from a human in the loop for the repeated regeneration of the outputs of the generative AI. \begin{itemize} \item \textbf{Context:} Applied in iterative generative AI workflows that require repeated regeneration. \item \textbf{Problem:} Excessive regeneration cycles can significantly increase computational and carbon costs without proportional assurance gains. \item \textbf{Solution:} After a fixed number of regeneration iterations, the gate pauses the workflow and requires human justification before additional regeneration is allowed. \end{itemize}